County of Saarwerden: History

 In 1047, Emperor Heinrich III of the Holy Roman Empire established the Duchy of Lorraine from the former Duchy of Upper Lorraine.
 During the troubles that agitated the duchy, some lords rebelled and became more or less, independent of the Duke.
 Saarwerden branched from the Bishopric of Metz, when lord Friedrich, son of Godfrey I of Blieskastel separated and formed the County of Saarwerden.
-Thus the County was created under the House of Saarwerden in 1111.
+Thus the county was created under the House of Saarwerden in 1111.
 Friedrich built a castle in Sarrwerden upon the ruins of an ancient Roman bath.
 He and his wife Gertrude also founded the Abbey Wörschweiler in 1130.

 The most famous representative of this family was Friedrich III.
-He was Archbishop of Cologne from 1370–1414.
-On the death of his childless brother Heinrich II, the last Count of Saarwerden, in 1397, Friedrich temporarily directed the County before ceding the government to his stepbrother, Friedrich III, Count of Moers.
+He was Archbishop of Cologne from 1370 to 1414.
+On the death of his childless brother Heinrich II, the last Count of Saarwerden, in 1397, Friedrich temporarily directed the county before ceding the government to his stepbrother, Friedrich III, Count of Moers.

-Now the County was in personal union under Friedrich as the County of Moers-Saarwerden.
+Now the county was in personal union under Friedrich as the County of Moers-Saarwerden.
 In 1417, the County of Saarwerden branched off once more as the inheritance of his son, Johann.
 The House of Moers-Saarwerden died to the House of Nassau and County of Saarbrücken in 1527; through jure uxoris, Johann Ludwig of Nassau-Saarbrücken inherited the lands of his wife, Countess Katharina I.